avelino/awesome-go/CONTRIBUTING.md

 Fill out the template in your PR with the links asked for.
 If you accidentally remove the PR template from the submission, you can find it [here](https://github.com/avelino/awesome-go/blob/main/.github/PULL_REQUEST_TEMPLATE.md).

-## Contributions to ``/impl`` - implementation of algorithms and utility programs
+## Contributions to the implementation of algorithms and utility programs - `/impl` directory

-Open a pull request against ```/impl``` directory that fix or add feature.
+Open a pull request against the `/impl` directory that fixes or adds a feature.

-- The pull request should add one and only feature or any fix.
+- The pull request must add one and only one feature or any fixes;
-- You must make sure to test changes locally.
+- You should make sure to test the changes locally;
-- Assign @pacifiquem on the PR or Issue for quick review.
+- It will be reviewed by one of the awesome-go maintainers, [@pacifiquem](https://github.com/pacifiquem) is the main reviewer for this topic.

 ## Congrats, your project got accepted - what now?
 You are an outstanding project now!
 Feel encouraged to tell others about it by adding one of these badges: